- Ellis Beardsley ‘17

 Pre-Medicine & Pre-Health Program: Frequently Asked Questions

-- What does it take to get in?
+- What does it take to get accepted into health professional schools?

 - What should I major in?

-- What do I do if I don't get in to graduate school?
+- What do I do if I don't get in?

-- What is the average percentage of Mount Union Students accepted at Health Professions Schools?
+- What is the average percent of Mount Union students accepted to health professions schools?

-What does it take to get in to professional schools?
+What does it take to get accepted into health professional schools?

 Admission to health professional schools is extremely competitive.
 Each year, medical schools receive thousands of applications for 100 or 200 seats.
-It is similar with the other health professions.
-It takes an excellent undergraduate profile to be successful in admission to any of these professional schools.
+It is similar with the other health professions, and it takes an excellent undergraduate profile to successfully be admitted to these professional schools.